pomerium/pomerium/docs/enterprise/install/helm.md

      sharedSecret: #Shared with Pomerium
      databaseEncryptionKey:  #Generate from "head -c32 /dev/urandom | base64"
      administrators: "youruser@yourcompany.com" #This is a hard-coded access, remove once setup is complete
+     signing_key: "ZZZZZZZ" #This base64-encoded key is shared with open-source Pomerium
    tls:
      existingCASecret: pomerium-tls
      caSecretKey: ca.crt